 Pedestrians do have significant rights on and around the roadways of Tennessee.
 In general, a pedestrian has the right to use any road across the state that is not access controlled, such as an Interstate.

 - Pedestrians can cross at any location and less restricted by local ordinance or where there is an adjacent intersection with a signal (TCA § 55-8-135)

 - Pedestrians have the right to be yielded to in marked crosswalks or when leaving a driveway or alleyway (TCA § 55-8-134)

 - Pedestrians are required to use sidewalks when they are available, unless they are obstructed (TCA § 55-8-134)

 - When there is no sidewalk, pedestrians should use the left side of the roadway facing traffic (TCA § 55-8-134)

 - Pedestrians should yield vehicles on the roadway when crossing outside of a marked or unmarked crosswalk (TCA § 55-8-135)

 Work With an Attorney After a Tennessee Pedestrian Accident

 If you or somebody you love has been injured in a pedestrian accident caused by the negligence of another driver in Tennessee, reach out to an attorney as soon as possible.
 A lawyer can take your case and handle it from beginning to end.
 This will include conducting a thorough investigation in order to gather all evidence needed to prove liability.
-A personal injury attorney will also handle negotiations with aggressive insurance carriers to recover maximum compensation for your losses.
+A skilled personal injury attorney in Nashville will also handle negotiations with aggressive insurance carriers to recover maximum compensation for your losses.